 We welcomed a few newcomers; one of them being David, a university student who likes Japanese RPG series such as Final Fantasy, Persona, and Kingdom Hearts.
 Ben, our pastor’s nine-year-old son, came along as well.
-Together with his elder brother Chris, they have been duking it out in Super Smash Bros.
-Ultimate ever since its release last December.
+Together with his elder brother Chris, they have been duking it out in the highly popular Super Smash Bros.
+Ultimate since its release last December.

-Many other familiar faces also attended, and we had the biggest group in the fellowship’s history, not counting the time when I told everyone it was my birthday party…
+Many other familiar faces also attended.
+In fact, we assembled the biggest group in the fellowship’s history, not counting the time when I told everyone it was my birthday party…

 “This is my commandment: Love each other in the same way I have loved you.
 There is no greater love than to lay down one’s life for one’s friends.
 You are my friends if you do what I command.
 I no longer call you slaves, because a master doesn’t confide in his slaves.
 Now you are my friends, since I have told you everything the Father told me.”

 What is it like to have a friend who is often by your side?

 Developed by four mates from Melbourne, Push Me Pull You is a game about friendship and wrestling.
 In a typical match, two teams of worm-like bodies with heads at both ends (each one assigned to a player) face off in a circle for territorial control via a ball.